Patrick Henry (U.S. congressman)

-Patrick Henry (February 12, 1843 – May 18, 1930) was a U.S. Representative from Mississippi, the uncle of Pat Henry (1861-1933).
+Patrick Henry (February 12, 1843 – May 18, 1930) was a U.S. representative from Mississippi.

 Biography

 Born near Cynthia, Mississippi, Henry attended the common schools, Mississippi College, Clinton, Mississippi, Madison College, Sharon, Mississippi, and the Nashville (Tennessee) Military College.

 He moved to Brandon, Mississippi, in 1858.

 He enlisted in the Confederate service as a first lieutenant in Company B, Sixth Mississippi Infantry Regiment, in 1861.

 He served throughout the Civil War and surrendered at Greensboro, North Carolina, April 26, 1865, as major of the Fourteenth (Consolidated) Mississippi Regiment.

 He engaged in agricultural pursuits in Hinds and Rankin Counties until 1873.